 Finding: Complies with Condition.
 The applicant has proposed standard street improvements and other public facilities work in accordance with adopted public facility plans, and is required to conform to Engineering Policy 00-01, which applies to any development requiring provision of public facilities.
+The proposed plan has been designed in consideration of development potential of adjacent properties.
+Leland Road is under Clackamas County jurisdiction, which will issue permits for work within the right-of-way.
 Staff has determined that it is possible, likely and reasonable that the applicant can meet this standard through the Conditions of Approval.